mendix/docs/content/en/docs/catalog/manage/curate.md

 Click **View** to display the asset details.
 You can then perform curate actions to add Catalog specific information to the asset metadata.

-## 3 Curation Bar {#curation-bar}
+## 3 Curation Option {#curation-option}

 Curation is performed from the [asset details screen](/catalog/manage/search/#search-details).
-If you are an owner of an asset or are a curator, you will see the **Curation Bar** for the selected item.
+If you are an owner of an asset or are a curator, you will see the **Edit Button** for the selected item.

 {{% alert color="info" %}}
 Owners of registered assets can only curate their services.